-Destroyed and rebuilt countless times, Jerusalem is a place of eternal life, death a rebirth.
+Destroyed and rebuilt countless times, Jerusalem is a place of eternal life, death and rebirth.
 At the confluence of three of the world’s major religions, passions run high, and culture runs deep.
 The Old City is Jerusalem’s spiritual heart.
 It’s a picture-perfect walled city which Jews, Muslims and Christians hold sacred.
 Church bells, Islamic calls to prayer and the Jewish shofar echo through the incense-filled air.
 Wandering through its enchanting passageways.

 Jerusalem is a place scarred with thousands of years of conflict.
 But a place that now wears its heart on its sleeve.
 Dozens of nationalities find their home here and bring with them their own culture, cuisine and customs.
 It’s not all rosy, though.
 It’s a city on a journey, as territorial lines are continually re-drawn by clashing cultures.
 It’s a city in metamorphosis, as skyscrapers shadow thousand-year-old places of worship.
 It’s a place that you need to see to believe.